ozntel/local-storage-handler/README.md

 # Local Storage Handler

-This package will help you to set local storage items with a time stamp and retrieve them by checking how many hours ago it was set.
-It is generally useful for applications where you have data, which needs to be refreshed once in a while but you don't need to refresh after each page load.
+Cookies are good options for keeping data for limited time on client side.
+But what if you have data, which is much bigger than cookies accept?
+You might still want to have `expire date` for the data.
+This small library will help you to achieve this.
+It will basically set local storage items with a time stamp and retrieve them by checking how many hours ago it was set.
+You decide by specifying the number of hours.
+It is useful for applications where you have data, which needs to be refreshed once in a while but you don't need to refresh after each page load and you want to unload your server a little bit.

 -   The library is written in Typescript, hence, you have built-in type support.